alogfans/libcrpm/README.md

 We provide test scripts for generating datasets and evaluating end-to-end performance of C++ STL data structures (`map` and `unordered_map`).
 1. `bash ../script/prepare-dataset.sh`
 2. `bash ../script/perf-test.sh`
 When each test completes, there is one line of output.
-The last two fields are latency and throughput of this test.
+The last two fields are execution time (nanoseconds) and throughput of this test (ops/sec).

 You can also use the following command for run custom tests:
 ```
 ./tests/benchmark -d <dataset-path> -t <threads>
                   -p <populated_records_before_execution>
-                  -i <N: a-checkpoint-per-N-operations>
+                  -i <checkpoint-interval>
                   -b <stl-map|stl-unordered-map> -e default -a default
 ```

 As the starting point, we recommend you to read the `tests` directory for understanding the programming interface of `libcrpm`.
 It is no hard to transform your application to be recoverable.

+### Contact Authors
+Feel free to contact the authors of `libcrpm` if you have trouble in installation and evaluation:
+> Feng Ren <alogfans@gmail.com>